rl1987/trickster.dev/tricksterblog/content/post/notes-from-the-bug-hunters-methodology-application-analysis-v1.md

 tend to statistically correlate with specific types of vulnerabilities.
 This provides a good idea on what to check first and prioritise parameters/routes in terms of their potential for bugs.
-There's a paid Burp extension that helps with this.
+There's a [Burp extension](https://github.com/bugcrowd/HUNT) that helps with this.